Brecon: Town walls

 Brecon's town walls were constructed by Humphrey de Bohun after 1240.
 The walls were built of cobble, with four gatehouses and was protected by ten semi-circular bastions.
-In 1400 the Welsh prince Owain Glyndŵr rose in rebellion against English rule, and in response in 1404 100 marks was spent by the royal government improving the fortifications to protect Brecon in the event of a Welsh attack.
+In 1400 the Welsh prince Owain Glyndŵr rose in rebellion against English rule, and in response in 1404, 100 marks was spent by the royal government improving the fortifications to protect Brecon in the event of a Welsh attack.
 Brecon's walls were largely destroyed during the English Civil War.
 Today only fragments survive, including some earthworks and parts of one of the gatehouses; these are protected as scheduled monuments.

 In Shakespeare's play King Richard III, the Duke of Buckingham is suspected of supporting the Welsh pretender Richmond (the future Henry VII), and declares:

 O, let me think on Hastings and be goneTo Brecknock, while my fearful head is on!

 Priory and cathedral

-A Priory was dissolved in 1538, and Brecon's Dominican Friary of St Nicholas was suppressed in August of the same year.
+A priory was dissolved in 1538, and Brecon's Dominican Friary of St Nicholas was suppressed in August of the same year.
 About 250 m north of the castle stands Brecon Cathedral, a fairly modest building compared to many cathedrals.
-The role of cathedral is a fairly recent one, and was bestowed upon the church in 1923 with the formation of the Diocese of Swansea and Brecon from what was previously the archdeaconry of Brecon—a part of the Diocese of St David's.
+The role of cathedral is a fairly recent one, and was bestowed upon the church in 1923 with the formation of the Diocese of Swansea and Brecon from what was previously the archdeaconry of Brecon — a part of the Diocese of St Davids.